atumscot/web/manual/index.md

 The fastest network is based on people taking the most direct (legal) routes.
 While people prefer direct routes, this will often bring them onto busy and dangerous major roads, which are a barrier to cycling without the provision of cycle infrastructure separated from traffic.
 Planners seeking to maximise cycling will build high-quality cycle infrastructure along main roads, which form part of the fastest cycle route network.

-High quality cycle network plans, particularly in urban areas, will be based on joining up the fast/direct routes with the highest predicted numbers of people cycling to create a dense & coherent network.
+High quality cycle network plans, particularly in urban areas, will be based on joining up the fast/direct routes with the highest predicted numbers of cycle trips to create a dense & coherent network.
 Supplementary guidance on how the tool should be used to generate these dense & coherent cycle networks will be developed to support cycle network planning.

 ##### Quiet/indirect

 The quiet network assumes that people will avoid busy roads and be willing to take significant detours.
 While directing people away from busy roads and onto quieter back streets may seem like a good idea, it can have significant downsides.
 Quiet routes are often longer and more challenging to navigate as they weave around the back streets.
 Even if the roads are safe, longer and more complex journeys discourage cycling.
-The NPT captures this effect, and the total number of people cycling on the quiet route network is less than on the fast route network.
+The NPT captures this effect, and the total number of cycle trips on the quiet route network is less than on the fast route network.

 The most likely application of the 'Quiet/Indirect' network type is to: